dotKokott/wavearium/README.md

 ## Next challenges
 - WE FUCKING GOT IT BABY, the clean wav loading I mean

+	- Oops: Almost, we have to truncate the FFT output because the end is not clean.. why
 - Show partials of waveform
 - Create a nice way to switch between the different waveforms
 - Can we morph?